SethRobertson/GitFixUm/0fixup.md

 ## Have you committed?

-If you have not yet committed that which you do not want, git does not know anything about what you have done, yet, so it is pretty easy to undo what you have done.
+If you have not yet committed that which you do not want, git does not know anything about what you have done yet, so it is pretty easy to undo what you have done.

 * [Yes, I committed](#committed)